Skip to main content

 (c) Award credit to the individual for any substantially equivalent military education or skills training.

-(D) Approval of a medication aide training program shall be effective for a period of two years from the date of approval if the requirements set forth in this rule and rule 4723-27-08 of the Administrative Code are met and maintained throughout the two-year period.
+(D) Approval of a medication aide training program shall be effective for a period of two years from the date of approval.

-(E) No later than ninety days prior to expiration of a medication aide training program approval period, a program seeking reapproval shall submit a "Medication Aide Training Program Re-Approval Application" that includes but is not limited to the following:
+(E) No later than ninety days prior to expiration of a medication aide training program approval period, a program seeking reapproval shall submit a "Medication Aide Training Program Re-Approval Application" and a program reapproval fee of fifty dollars.

 (G) The board shall review completed applications for approval or reapproval of a medication aide training program during a regularly scheduled board meeting.